mobizt/ESP32-Mail-Client/README.md

 From search criteria, UID of message will be available to fetch or read.

-To search Email only, body message and attachment can be ignore to reduce the network data usage via `imapData.setHeaderOnly(true)`.
+Whit search, body message and attachment can be ignore to reduce the network data usage.

 Begin receive Email `MailClient.readMail(http, imapData)`.